3 personnel among 5 dead as FC convoy attacked in Balochistan’s Noshki: state media

-Three Frontier Corps (FC) personnel were among five lives lost as the banned Balochistan Liberation Army (BLA) targeted an FC convoy in Balochistan’s Noshki district on Sunday, state media reported.
+Three Frontier Corps (FC) personnel were among five lives lost as the banned Balochistan Liberation Army (BLA) targeted an FC convoy on a highway in Balochistan’s Noshki district on Sunday, state media reported.

 The BLA emerged as a key perpetrator of terrorist violence in Pakistan in 2024, as frequency of high-intensity attacks by outlawed groups has been increasing in the province, according to security reports.

 According to PTV News, security sources said an “explosion and a suicide attack” claimed the lives of three FC personnel and two civilians.
-In immediate retaliatory action, the security forces killed four terrorists, including the suicide bomber.
+Three terrorists — besides the suicide bomber — were killed by security forces in immediate retaliatory action.

-“Security forces have blocked off all escape routes for the terrorists,” PTV News quoted security sources as saying.
+“Security forces have cordoned off the area, blocking all escape routes of terrorists,” Radio Pakistan quoted security sources as saying.
 They added that a clearance operation was underway and would continue “till the last terrorist was eliminated”.

+Noshki Senior Superintendent of Police (SSP) Hashim Momand said more than 30 paramilitary force members were wounded, Reuters reported.

 Earlier, Noshki Station House Officer (SHO) Zafarullah Sumalani had said that five FC personnel were martyred while at least 12 others were injured in the explosion.